 - The more experience you have, the more comfortable you’ll be walking into any room.
 Get accustomed to being on camera with student films, short films, web series, and background work.
-Even find a gig as a production assistant for a day!
+Learn to take direction and work as a team by doing theater whenever you can.

-- Put yourself in weird and random situations.
-Treat every experience (good and bad) as something to draw on for a future role!
+- Treat every experience (good and bad) as something to draw on for a future role.

 Meet Jacqui Calloway:

-Jacqui is a SAG-AFTRA member and spent time acting in Los Angeles, where she appeared on Rosewood (FOX), The Inspectors (CBS), and as a series regular in the CW Seed’s I Ship It.
-Here in Texas, she has performed onstage with New Manifest Theater, Jarrott Productions, & Three Willows Theater, earning a B. Iden Payne Award for Lead Performer in A Digital Production in 2021.
-Recent commercials include work for Bud Light, Amazon, Discover, Laurel Road, Giant Grocery & Nisolo.
-A strong believer in arts education, Jacqui is certified to teach elementary school in Texas and works for The Paramount Theater’s Literacy to Life program as a teaching artist and ensemble member.
-She graduated Phi Beta Kappa from Dartmouth College and has studied at the London Academy of Music and Dramatic Arts, Anthony Meindl’s Actor Workshop, and the Relativity School.
+Jacqui is a SAG-AFTRA member and spent time acting in Los Angeles, where she appeared on Rosewood (FOX), The Inspectors (CBS), and as series regular in the CW Seed’s I Ship It.
+Here in Texas, she has performed onstage with The VORTEX, New Manifest Theater, Jarrott Productions, & Three Willows Theater, earning B. Iden Payne Awards for Featured Performer in a Comedy (BLKS) and Lead Performer in A Digital Production (The Frog Prince).
+Recent commercials include work for Bud Light, Amazon, Discover, Living Security, & Giant Grocery.
+A strong believer in arts education, Jacqui works for The Paramount Theater’s Literacy to Life program as a teaching artist and ensemble member.
+She graduated Phi Beta Kappa from Dartmouth College and has studied at the London Academy of Music and Dramatic Arts, Anthony Meindl’s Actor Workshop, and the Relativity School. www.jacquicalloway.com.